petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/creating-your-first-css-client-extension.md

 {bdg-secondary}`Available Liferay 7.4 U45+/GA45+`

 A basic CSS client extension is a great place to start with developing your own client extensions.
 You can use a CSS client extension to override styling on any page in Liferay without needing to develop a theme or depend on any Liferay code.
-You'll use the [Blade CLI](../../../tooling/blade-cli.md) to generate, build, and deploy your client extension along the way.
+You'll use a sample client extension (from a [sample workspace](https://github.com/liferay/liferay-portal/tree/master/workspaces/sample-workspace)) to start with.

 ## Prerequisites